How to properly announce scheduled network maintenance to your users

 What Channels to Use

-For applications, place a notice about upcoming downtime on the login page or main start page a few days ahead of time, so that users are able to plan their work around the downtime.
+For applications or certain software, place a notice about upcoming downtime on the login page or main start page a few days ahead of time, so that users are able to plan their work around the downtime.
 Don't simply put a notice in a Web application that the application is currently unavailable - give the users enough notice to mitigate the effect on their work environment.

-If the affected application is a smartphone app, you can add in-app notifications or push notifications.
+If the affected application is a smartphone app, you can add in-app alerts or push notifications.

 Important Information to Include in Your Message